anambatul/seleniumScript/README.md

-# seleniumScript is a repository storage for automation too
+# seleniumScript is a repository storage for automation tool